Who we are

 Since 2014, the majority of his time is in research to discover and translate into clinical practice diagnostic protocols in the emergency department, particularly for patients presenting with chest pain and the possibility of a heart attack.
 This latter research is sponsored by a Senior Research Fellowship jointly provided by the Emergency Care Foundation, Canterbury Medical Research Foundation, and the Canterbury District Health Board.

 John also writes a blog as “Kidney-punch” on Sciblogs.co.nz through which he likes to present in as friendlier manner as possible the results of his research and occasionally comment about other science matters.

 Alieke joined ECF in 2012 to undertake the administration and coordination of a range of its activites.
 In addition she works closely with the Emergency Department in coordinating funding applications, staffing and regulatory requirements for a variety of research projects.
-Alieke is the Rhise Group administrator and coordinates the New Zealand Emergency Medicine Network, both of which have strong links to the Emergency Care Foundation.
+Alieke also coordinates the New Zealand Emergency Medicine Network which has a strong link to the Emergency Care Foundation.

 We thank Matthew Yates, a Director of PwC in Christchurch, whose dedication in taking care of the Emergency Care Foundation's finances and accounting is much appreciated.

-We also gratefully acknowledge the support of previous trustees Bill Dwyer, Stephen Jeffery and Scott Pearson.
+We also gratefully acknowledge the support of previous trustees Claire Evans, Stephen Jeffery and Scott Pearson.